-- Poke the pink top with an old brush to add texture.
+- Poke the pink top with an old, hard-bristled brush to add texture.

 - Use the dotting tool and make two eye-holes on your pink domes.

-- Press the black clay with the dotting tool into the eye-holes.
+- Press the black clay with the dotting tool to create eyes for the smiley face.

 - Roll a thin piece of black clay for the smile.